ignaciosm/webapi-challenge/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your Team Lead.

 - [ ] Mention two parts of Express that you learned about this week.
+***Express routing
+Express middleware***

 - [ ] Describe Middleware?
+***It's a function that is executed after the initial request and before the final request.

 - [ ] Describe a Resource?
+***Part of the application that represent a specific specific type of information to be used.
+For example: users, products, posts, comments, they are all different resources that could be part of the same application.
+You can normally do CRUD operations on resources and they have its own url, normally associated with different data tables.***

 - [ ] What can the API return to help clients know if a request was successful?
+***A success status such as a 200, or some object that can be displayed in the DOM.
+Maybe also a console.log***

 - [ ] How can we partition our application into sub-applications?
+***By using routes and assigning different URL paths.***

 ## Minimum Viable Product